Scrum.org PSPO III Certification Exam Syllabus

 • Scrum encourages frequent collaboration with stakeholders, and customers in particular.
 Understanding how to identify and learn about the challenges that key stakeholders face will help the Scrum Team better deliver the value they are seeking.

-Evolving the Agile Organization Organizational Design and Culture
+Evolving the Agile Organization Portfolio Planning

 • For many large organizations, work is being undertaken in the context of a broader portfolio.
 That portfolio could be a product, system, value stream, supply chain, or even a program.
 This Focus Area describes what agile portfolio planning looks like; its characteristics, principles, and associated practices.
 The Practitioner will understand why agile portfolio planning must be different than traditional portfolio planning in order to deal with complex products and systems.
 They will also understand how to apply these ideas to their portfolio.
 Practitioners will understand the challenges of managing complex dependencies and the choices that need to be made, while ensuring that team agility is not broken, to serve the needs of the larger organization.